amanhooda98/Big_Data_Batch_Processing_Analytics_Pipeline/README.md

 ```
 ![Alt text](<Images/Screenshot (4).png>)

-This start the airflow web server and the same can be accesed at localhost:8080
+This starts the airflow web server and the same can be accesed at localhost:8080